hpe-dev-incubator/hpe-dev-portal/content/blog/llm-agentic-tool-mesh-harnessing-agent-services-and-multi-agent-ai-for-next-level-gen-ai.md

       - "https://127.0.0.1:5004/"     # Temperature Analyzer
 ```

-### OpenAPI manager (examples/tool_agents)
+### OpenAPI manager

-The OpenAPI Manager is a multi-agent tool that reads OpenAPI documentation and provides users with relevant information based on their queries.
+The OpenAPI manager (examples/tool_agents) is a multi-agent tool that reads OpenAPI documentation and provides users with relevant information based on their queries.
 It uses the Task Force service to answer questions related to 5G APIs.

 Capabilities: